spiegel421/musicord-bot/README.md

 These included both last.fm and RateYourMusic.com.

-I intensively and intensively researched ML recommender systems, and derived "listening similarity measures" callable to the bot.
+I intensively and extensively researched ML recommender systems, and derived "listening similarity measures" callable to the bot.

 As well as top-recommended artists, albums, etc., based on prior listening.